BekirG/fruit_atlas/README.md

 # Fruit Information App

-This application is a Flutter app that displays information about fruits, such as calorie values, families, and protein content.
+This application is a Flutter app that displays information about fruits, such as calorie values, families, and nutrient ratios.

 ## Features

-- Quick access to information about the calorie values, families, and protein content of fruits
+- Quick access to information about the calorie values, families, and nutrient ratios of fruits
 - Codebase created using clean architecture and test-driven development principles
 - Detailed DartDoc documentation